stoeckley/Eat-Static/README.md

 ;; pred and predfn are not assertive, but this foo call is assertive ;; as all df forms enforce their arguments to the specified criteria.
-;; foo fails if mymap does not have :a and :b keys
+;; the first foo above fails if mymap does not have :a and :b keys

 ;; the *> helpers are laid out to simplify validation expressions, ;; and several are introduced below.